stlab/better-code/chapters/0000-outline/text.md

   quickly lead to chaos unless encapsulated.
 - These will break your relationship to your code if not carefully managed.

+DJS: Can we be more specific than "break your relationship to your code"?
+Maybe "handicap your ability to reason about"?

 - Synchronization primitives
 - Loops
 - Pointers
 - incidental data structures
 - incidental algorithms

+DJS: It isn't clear what 'incidental' means at this point in the book.
+I suggest putting a forward reference or rephrasing to what the reader will understand.

 - shared state

 - House of cards makes a good metaphor.